 GNAT in the news

-The General Secretary of the Ghana National Association of Teachers (GNAT), Thomas Tanko Musah, has voiced concerns over inadequate compensation and insufficient rest periods for teachers working under the double-track school system.
+The General Secretary of the Ghana National Association of Teachers (GNAT), Thomas Tanko Musah, has called on the government to honour its promises to teacher unions.

 ‘Galamsey’ breeding school dropouts – GNAT General Secretary